cgrudz/DataAssimilationBenchmarks.jl/docs/src/home/Getting Started.md

 The main module DataAssimilationBenchmarks.jl declares global types and type constructors.
-These conventions are utilized in sub-modules that implement the core numerical solvers for ordinary and stochastic differential equations, solvers for data assimilation routines and the core process model code for running twin experiments with benchmark models, collected in the `methods` and `models` sub-directories.
+These conventions are utilized in sub-modules that implement the core numerical solvers for ordinary and stochastic differential equations, solvers for data assimilation routines, and the core process model code for running twin experiments with benchmark models, collected in the `methods` and `models` sub-directories.
 Experiments define routines for driving standard benchmark case studies with